atextor/OGIT-wiki/Graph-API-Tutorial.md

 ## Creating NTO
-First you have to create the NTO of the Service.
+First please get familiar with the basic concepts (https://github.com/arago/OGIT/wiki/Basic-Concepts) to understand what an NTO is.
+After this you have to create the NTO of the Service.
 A Service is an entity of global knowledge.
 The Service NTO is shown here. https://github.com/arago/OGIT/tree/master/NTO/Service

 ## Authenticate
-First you send us an email to register.
-You need the registration to authenticate against OGIT.
+To register send us an email.
+The registration is needed to authenticate against OGIT.
 With you username and password you will get an access token.
 This token is needed for further operations with the Graph API.

 > REST (request)